 SPOKANE, Wash. — Spokane will elect a new mayor in 2019, as incumbent David Condon cannot run for reelection due to term limits.

-The field for the race has already begun to take shape, as five candidates have officially thrown their name in the hat as of March 11, 2019.
+The field for the race has already begun to take shape, as six candidates have officially thrown their name in the hat as of April 2, 2019.
 Filing week, when candidates official file with the elections office, takes place in May.

 The primary election takes place on Aug.
 6, 2019, which will narrow the field down to two candidates.
 The general election will take place Nov.
 5, 2019.